BenSuskins/pubgolf/README.md

 # Pubgolf
 Pubgolf Leaderboard Application.

-Developed in Java 8 with Spring Boot using Spring Security for Facebook login.
+Developed in Java 11 with Spring Boot.

 Backed by H2 database which stores leaderboard data.

-Users submit scores and their name is autofilled from the Facebook integration.
+Users submit scores and their name is autofilled from Local Storage.

 App runs within a Docker Container using the instructions below.